 AND A THIRD BONUS TIP.
 As writers for babies, children, tweens, and teens, your marketing audience (most likely) isn’t actual children.
 There are very few places where children under 13 can legally be online.
 Your marketing audience is the people buying stuff for those children, and the educators and librarians of those children.

-Want more marketing stuff?
-I recently wrote a somewhat related post about agents and editors who are writers themselves marketing their own work.
+Want more stuff regarding social media marketing for writers?
+I recently wrote a somewhat related post about editors who write marketing their own work.